-Starting a temp agency can create a lasting source of profit, especially with proper management.
-With more and more organizations needing employees for daily operations, establishing a staffing agency provides many benefits and opportunities for companies and employees alike.
+A temp agency can be a lasting source of profit, especially with proper management.
+With more and more organizations needing employees for daily operations, starting a staffing agency provides many benefits and opportunities for companies and employees alike.

-If you’re interested in starting a staffing agency, or are already in the process of establishing one, it’s essential to start on the right foot.
-That’s why the team at Porter Capital compiled this list of steps and guidelines on how to run a staffing agency to guarantee your business has the best chance for success.
+If you’re interested in opening a staffing agency, or are already in the process of establishing one, it’s essential to start on the right foot.
+That’s why the team at Porter Capital compiled this list of steps and guidelines on how to run a staffing agency to ensure your business has the best chance for success.

 What Is a Temp Agency?

-Temporary staffing agencies, or temp agencies, recruit individuals for their clients’ work opportunities.
-A staffing service recruits for temporary employment (temp workers), direct hire, and temp-to-fill time.
+Temporary staffing agencies, or temp agencies, recruit people for their clients’ short-term, direct hire and temp-to-full-time work opportunities.
 A staffing business has rapid business growth potential when appropriately managed.
-There are many different parts to operating a staffing firm, and it’s important to cover them all to be profitable.
+There are many different components to operating a staffing firm, and you must cover them all to be profitable.

 1. Evaluate Your Skills

-To be successful in the staffing industry, an agency requires you to find clients, find employees, match clients with employees, and manage the agency.
-A business owner must complete these skills themself or hire a professional for the small business to succeed.
+To be successful in the staffing industry, an agency requires you to find clients, find employees, match clients with workers and manage the agency.
+A business owner must have these skills or hire someone who does for the small business to succeed.

 2. Find Your Target Market

-Once you’ve determined your skill sets, you need to find the right industry.
-It’s a good idea to examine different markets and see where your company can find success.
-Each industry’s supply and demand will differ, so it’s important to start a staffing agency in the industry you understand the most.
+Next, analyze different markets to determine where your company can succeed.
+Each industry’s supply and demand will differ, so it’s critical to start a staffing agency in the field you’re most familiar with.

-The three segments of the staffing industry are office or clerical, industrial, and professional or technical.
+The three segments of the staffing industry are office or clerical, industrial and professional or technical.
 The target market you choose will be a niche within an industry segment.
-Once you select a particular group, the agency grows from there.
+Once you select a particular group, you can grow your agency from there.

-The best clients are those that are regularly hiring employees.
-Target potential clients that might not keep up with the hiring process themselves, whose business fluctuates daily and need temp workers on short notice, or who need a third-party opinion in hiring decisions.
+The best clients consistently hire employees.
+Target potential clients who need help keeping up with the hiring process themselves, whose business fluctuates daily and who need temp workers on short notice or who need a third-party opinion in hiring decisions.

 3. Develop a Business Plan

 A business plan showcases your company’s strategy to begin operations in a particular market, create a legal business and develop profitable operations.
-Your business plan should build upon the research you have already done to establish your operation.
-Some factors your plan should address include:
+Your business plan should build upon the research you have already done to start running.
+Some factors your plan should address include the following.

-• Market niche: When deciding your business’s specialty, choose a market that will provide the most profit.
+• Market niche: When deciding your business’ specialty, choose a market that will provide the most profit.
 Your specialty should depend on your expertise and unfulfilled market demands.

 • Marketing plans: Establishing a business plan also guides your future marketing techniques to notify potential clients about your service offerings.

-• Financial strategy: A successful financial plan relies on creating a realistic prediction for how much business you plan on conducting at the start.
-When creating your financial strategy, account for all necessary costs related to daily business operations.
+• Financial strategy: Staffing agency financing is a crucial aspect to address.
+A successful financial plan relies on creating a realistic prediction for how much business you plan on conducting at the start.
+When creating your financial strategy, account for all necessary costs related to daily operations.

-• Business goals: Establishing short and long-term goals is essential for financial success.
-Base your targets on the volume of work you plan on completing when you first begin your business and after a few weeks or months of operation.
+• Business goals: Establishing short- and long-term goals is essential for financial success.
+Base your targets on the volume of work you plan on completing when you start your business and after a few weeks or months of operation.

 4. Form a Legal Entity

-It is important to establish your new temp agency as a legal entity to protect you in the case where an employee or another business takes legal action against your agency.
-The most common types of business entities include:
+If an employee or another business takes legal action against your new temp agency, you’ll need liability protection.
+The most common types of business entities include the following:

 • Partnership